upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 * **Model** - the data layer.
 Responsible for handling the business logic and communication with the network and database layers.
 * **View** -  the UI layer.
 Displays the data and notifies the Presenter about user actions.
-* **Presenter** -  retrieves the data from the Model, applies the UI logic and manages the state of the View, by telling the View what to display and by reacting to user input notifications from the View.
+* **Presenter** -  retrieves the data from the Model, applies the UI logic and manages the state of the View, decides what to display and reacts to user input notifications from the View.

 Since the View and the Presenter work closely together, they need to have a reference to one another.
 To make the Presenter unit testable with JUnit, the View is abstracted and an interface for it used.
 The relationship between the Presenter and its corresponding View is defined in a `Contract` interface class, making the code more readable and the connection between the two easier to understand.